KennethManzi1/8-week-SQL-Challenge/Case 4 Data Bank/A.Customer Nodes Exploration.md

 ## Solution - A.  Customer Nodes Exploration

-Because the dataset was way over 1000 rows, I had to split the customer nodes data into 6 tables and UNION ALL them in a CTE to create the customer nodes table
+Because the dataset was way over 1000 rows, I had to split the customer nodes data into 6 tables and UNION ALL them in a CTE called customernodess to create the customer nodes table